-2.4.1 Telemetry Requirements for Facilities to be added to Congestion Management Control
+2.4.1 Telemetry Requirements for Transmission Facilities to be added to Congestion Management Control

-For a transmission facility to be added to PJM Congestion Management Control, the facility must be "observable" (as defined in M-03, Section 1) with sufficient telemetry redundancy to ensure accurate and reliable SEs.
+For a Transmission Facility to be added to PJM Congestion Management Control, the facility must be "observable" (as defined in M-03, Section 1) with sufficient telemetry redundancy to ensure accurate and reliable SEs.
 Generally, telemetry requirements are noted below:

-· Lines, phase shifters, or series device:
+- Lines, phase shifters, transformers, flow devices or series devices: - The branch has MW/MVAR telemetry at both ends and there is some MW/MVAR telemetry for other branches/injections at buses connecting to the branch, or - The branch has MW/MVAR telemetry at only one end and there is good MW/MVAR telemetry for other branches/injections at buses connecting to the branch, or - The branch has no MW/MVAR telemetry at either end but it has almost perfect MW/ MVAR telemetry for other branches/injections at buses connecting to the branch.

-- The branch has MW/MVAR telemetry at both ends and there is some MW/MVAR telemetry for other branches/injections at buses connecting to the branch, or - The branch has MW/MVAR telemetry at only one end and there is good MW/MVAR telemetry for other branches/injections at buses connecting to the branch, or - The branch has no MW/MVAR telemetry at either end but it has almost perfect MW/MVAR telemetry for other branches/injections at buses connecting to the branch. - · Buses:
+Buses: